outaagunga/documentation/money_market_fund_savings.md

 MMFs are best for **short-term financial goals (1–5 years)** or **emergency funds**.
 Examples:

-* Saving for a house deposit
+* Emergency fund (6-12months)
-* Building an emergency fund
+* House deposit (2- 4yrs)
-* Funding a vacation or a wedding
+* Funding a car (or any other thing you may like)

 **💬 AI Prompt Example:**

-> “Help me define my savings goal for a money market fund based on my income, expenses, and timeline.”
+> Help me define a clear savings goal for my MMF.
+I earn KSh 150,000 monthly, have KSh 50,000 in expenses, and want to buy a car in 3 years budgeted at KSh 1.2 million.
+Calculate my required monthly contribution.

-> “Given that I want to save KSh 200,000 in 2 years, what target should I set for monthly contributions?”
+> I currently have KSh 300,000 for my emergency fund.
+I want to save 6 months of living expenses.
+My monthly expenses are KSh 85,000.
+Give me a target monthly contribution and the total time needed to reach the full goalns?

 ---

 ### 2️⃣ Research and Compare MMF Providers (Due Diligence)

-Before you invest, compare different MMF providers.
-Look for:
+> ⚠️ Crucial Safety Note: MMFs are not insured like bank deposits.
+While low-risk, always choose funds registered and regulated by your country's financial authority (e.g., the Capital Markets Authority in Kenya).

 | Metric                   | What It Means                      | What to Look For                        |
 | ------------------------ | ---------------------------------- | --------------------------------------- |